 This recipe uses powdered sugar substitutes in both the dough and the coating.
 Choosing which brand to use is important since it’s a keto cookie that highlights this type of sweetener.

 It must be a powdered sweetener, and that’s why I defer to the only two I use regularly.
-My favorite brands are Lankanto’s monk fruit blend or Swerve which is another erythritol blend.
+My favorite brands are Lankanto’s monk fruit blend and Swerve, which is another erythritol blend.

 Can Keto Wedding Cookies Be Frozen

-What’s great about these cookies is that you can choose to freeze them before they are baked, or freeze them baked and roll them in the powdered sweetener after the cookies completely thaw.
+What’s great about these cookies is that you can choose to freeze them before they are baked or freeze them and roll them in the powdered sweetener after the cookies completely thaw.

 It’s a wonderful option to be able to freeze these cookies since it allows you to plan ahead.